perlpunk/perl5-module-meta/README.md

 Also have a look at Neil's [Specifying dependencies for your CPAN distribution](http://blogs.perl.org/users/neilb/2017/05/specifying-dependencies-for-your-cpan-distribution.html).

+### Non-perl dependencies

+If your module needs an external library, there is currently no way to specify this in `META.json`/`META.yml`.
+But you can help vendors by documenting the external libaries your module needs in pod.

 ## Shebang

 The first line of any perl scripts included in your distribution, especially